 What is the nature of love?
 What role does friendship play in our happiness?
 Can sex be a religious experience?
 Does it have to be?
-This course will explore how different figures in Western religious thought have dealt with questions such as these, and how love, as a theological idea and as the foundation of a religious ethic, has had an impact on the various religious perspectives on sexuality, friendship, and family life.
+This course will explore how different figures in Western religious thought have dealt with questions such as these, and how love, as a theologi-

-THE RELIGIOUS HISTORY OF IRELAND (TRAVEL STUDY)

-3 credits/ Patterns 2 or Concentration Option
+THE RELIGIOUS HISTORY OF IRELAND (TRAVEL STUDY) 3 credits/ Patterns 2 or Concentration Option